 When I am driving and I am approached by an emergency vehicle, what should I do?

-When you become aware of an approaching emergency vehicle, pull to the right and stop.
+When you notice an approaching emergency vehicle, IMMEDIATELY pull to the right and stop.
 If you are approaching an intersection and see an emergency vehicle that is approaching the intersection from behind you or another direction, come to a stop preferably one or two car lengths back from the intersection.
-These simple maneuvers can result in seconds saved by the emergency vehicle and can translate into a huge difference for someone who is having a medical emergency or is experiencing a fire.

 Is it legal to burn trash and limbs in Euless?